TheGoodlike13/liberty_or_death/README.md

         <feature>servlet-3.1</feature>
     </featureManager>

 Finally the application runs.
-However, when I click the localhost I get redirected to... '/home'... even though my 'TestServlet' is in '/test'...
+However, when I click the `localhost` I get redirected to... `/home`... even though my `TestServlet` is in `/test`...

 I try to double check on my other application only to find it has ALSO bricked???
-Whether I remove 'index.html' or not, it redirects to '/home'?
+Whether I remove `index.html` or not, it redirects to `/home`?
 And gives the same error?

     Error 404: java.io.FileNotFoundException: SRVE0190E: File not found: /home